chschnell/v86-buildroot/README.md

 ### Configuring Buildroot, Linux and Busybox

-To change the configuration of Buildroot or Linux use:
+To edit the configurations of Buildroot, Linux or Busybox use:

 ```bash
 make buildroot-menuconfig